travelnxt/appacitive-docs/index.md

 #### Invalidate session

-Yoy may want to invalidate a previously generated session token for a user.
+Yoy may want to invalidate a previously generated session token for a user at some point before its expiry.

 ** Parameters **